Pretty Spring Bulbs For Pollinators

 Novice gardeners may wonder how long for bulbs to grow.
 This depends upon their pre-chilling requirements and your zone.
 Find some information on planting bulbs and when they sprout in this article.
 Click here for more info.

 Are bulbs edible?
-While there are some edible flower bulbs, it is wise to know for certain what you are ingesting and if it?s safe before attempting to consume them.
+While there are some edible flower bulbs, it is wise to know for certain what you are ingesting and if it's safe before attempting to consume them.
 This article will help with some edible bulbs should you want to learn more.

-It is common to bring in an early blooming plant and force it to flower in a vase of water, but can flower bulbs grow in water?
+Can flower bulbs grow in water?
 Growing bulbs in water is easy but you need to know a few things first.
 This article will help with that.

 Forcing bulbs in alcohol is a trick for preventing floppy paperwhites and any other leggy stemmed bulb from falling over.
 What is the link between booze and bulbs?
 Read here to find out how a little distilled alcohol can help your long-stemmed flower bulbs.